-Le Derniere Valse De 14 Juillet, 1949
+Le Dernière Valse de 14 Juillet, 1949

 Robert Doisneau was born in Gentilly, Val-de-Marne, a suburb of Paris, France, on 14 April 1912.
-Doisneu’s father died in active service in World War I when his son was just four years old.
+Doisneau’s father died in active service in World War I when his son was just four years old.
 His mother died when he was seven, and he was subsequently raised by an unloving aunt.
 At the age of thirteen, Doisneau enrolled at L’École Estienne in Chantilly, studying engraving and lithography.
-Upon graduation found his degree useless, the trade being on the decline.
+Upon graduation he found his degree useless, the trade being on the decline.

 In 1930, he began to embrace photography as a hobby and would wander the streets of Paris recording daily life.
 He was reportedly so shy that he began photographing cobble-stones before progressing to photographing children, and then building up the courage to photograph adults.
 In 1931, he became a camera assistant to the sculptor and photographer, André Vigneau.
-In same year, he sold his first photograph to the newspaper L’Excelsior.
-However, his experience in Vigneau’s studio was cut short by an impending military service.
+In the same year, he sold his first photograph to the newspaper L’Excelsior.
+However, his experience in Vigneau’s studio was cut short by impending military service.

 In 1934, Doisneau found work as an advertising photographer at a Renault factory in Boulogne-Billancourt, and it was there that he had his formal training in photography.
 He was drafted into the Second World War, in 1939, fighting first in the army and later in the Resistance.
 Throughout the war, he used his skills as an engraver to forge passports and identification papers as well as photographing Paris through its stages of Occupation and Liberation.
 When Paris was officially liberated in 1944, he was one of the only photographers there, and he captured many, now famous, pictures of euphoric Parisians.